Ho Hsin-chun

 Ho Hsin-chun (何欣純 (Hé Xīnchún, Ho Hsin-ch'un); born 18 December 1973) is a Taiwanese politician.
 A member of the Democratic Progressive Party, she has served on the Legislative Yuan since 2012.

 Education

-Ho obtained her bachelor's degree from National Cheng Kung University and master's degree in women's studies from the University of York in the United Kingdom.
+After graduating from Taichung Girls' Senior High School, Ho earned her B.A. in history from National Cheng Kung University and a master's degree in women's studies from the University of York in the United Kingdom.

 Political career

 Ho had served as the Greater Taichung councilor for the DPP.
 On Thursday September 22, 2011 Hung Yao-fu, the deputy secretary general of the DPP, announced that she was the victor, among five candidates, in a poll for a potential DPP candidate for the seventh district of Greater Taichung.
 She was to run against Cheng Li-wun, the KMT candidate.

 Personal life

 Legislator Freddy Lim of the 5th Constituency of Taipei City is also her younger maternal cousin.